Conquest of the Azores: Landing

 The Spanish army landed on Calheta das Mós, next to Angra, in the early hours of 26 July.
 The date for the landing was selected because it was the first anniversary of Bazán's victory over the French fleet at Ponta Delgada.
-At 03:00 the Spanish galleys headed to the beach with the landing craft in tow carrying 4,500 soldiers aboard, with Bazán commanding the operation in person.
+At 03:00 the 12 Spanish galleys led by Captain Diego de Medrano headed to the beach with the landing craft in tow carrying 4,500 soldiers aboard, with Bazán commanding the operation in person.
 The beach was guarded by the fort of Santa Catarina, garrisoned by a French captain named Bourguignon with 50 Frenchmen and 2 Portuguese companies.
 As the Spanish ships were sighted at dawn, Bourguignon opened fire with Santa Catarina's artillery.
 Passing within arquebus shot, Bazán's flagship, leading the way, received heavy gunfire and lost its coxswain.
 Backed up by nine other galleys, however, he silenced the fort.